Keluaa/ArmonBenchmark/README.md

 #### GPU, multithreading and vectorization options

  - `block_sizes`: list of block sizes for GPU devices.
 Defaults to 128.
+ - `threads`: list of threads/cores to use.
+Defaults to 4.
  - `use_simd`: list of bools, whether or not to enable vectorisation.
 Defaults to `true`.
  - `jl_places`: list of places for thread binding, like OpenMP's `OMP_PLACES`, only for Julia.
 Defaults to `cores`.
  - `jl_proc_bind`: list of process binding modes, like OpenMP's `OMP_PROC_BIND`, only for Julia.
 Defaults to `close`.